Faith Ireland: Weightlifting

 Two weeks after her appointment to the bench in 1983, Ireland was rear ended in a car crash and injured her back.
 After several years of unsuccessful physical therapy, Ireland turned to weightlifting to attempt to permanently fix the back pain.
 Ireland continued to lift and became a powerlifter, participating in competitions in the US, Europe, India, and South America.
-She has won five world championships, seven USAPL national championships, and holds 12 world records and 27 American records from three federations.
+She won five world championships, seven USAPL national championships, and set 15 world records and 27 American records from three federations before retiring from competition in 2014.

 Later years

 In May 2006, Ireland wrote the majority opinion in a case where the state and private parties had sued the state's largest teachers' union for failing to comply with Initiative 134.
 The initiative, passed in 1992, prohibited unions from spending dues collected by non-members on political issues without first getting their permission.
 In the opinion, Ireland (serving as justice pro tempore) wrote the law was unconstitutional as it was "too heavy an administrative burden" on the union to get permission from each non-member.
 Subsequently, the U.S. Supreme Court overturned the Washington court's decision in Davenport v.
 Washington Education Association.

 Ireland and fellow former justice Robert F. Utter sued the Building Industry Association of Washington (BIAW) in 2008 over allegations the BIAW had violated campaign finance laws in its support of Dino Rossi, the Republican candidate for governor.

 Running against Democratic incumbent Christine Gregoire, Rossi was accused of encouraging the BIAW to raise campaign funds for him before he had officially announced his candidacy.
 Rossi denied he had done anything illegal and claimed he could not recall details of his meetings with BIAW members, and called the lawsuit "a political stunt" by his opponents (Ireland and Utter had both donated money to Gregoire).
 In 2015, the Washington Supreme Court allowed the citizen suit to proceed, and denied the defendant's summary judgment motion.
-In April 2016, the plaintiffs settled with BIAW for $582,000, plus a penalty fee to the State of Washington.
+In April 2016, the plaintiffs settled with BIAW for $582,000.
+Utter and Ireland received no part of the proceeds.
+In addition a penalty fee to the State of Washington was assessed.